27 Tips For Rubber Tree Plant Care

 - Place your cutting in a warm place that receives moderate indirect light.
 Note: this likely won’t be next to your mature rubber tree plant, which likes bright, indirect light.
 It may need to be further away from the window.

 - Roots should grow within two to three months from planting.
 At that point, you can now remove the plastic bag.

-- Enjoy your new rubber tree plant!
+- Follow these rubber tree plant care and enjoy your new rubber tree plant!

 — George Waldenberger (@GWaldenWFTV) May 31, 2020